Har404-err/HarrBot/README.md

 # HarrBot

-HarrBot is a versatile WhatsApp bot built with Baileys, based on the Hitori bot by Nazedev.
+HarrBot is a versatile WhatsApp bot built with Baileys.
 It comes packed with a wide range of features, from games and downloaders to AI and image manipulation tools.

 ## Features